-One conservation biologist coined the term "extinction vortex" - as we drive populations down, so that they get precariously low, all kinds of factors come together to sweep them down to extinction - and all are man-made.
+One conservation biologist coined the term "extinction vortex" -- as we drive populations down, so that they get precariously low, all kinds of factors come together to sweep them down to extinction -- and all are man-made.
 We stole their habitat.
 We fragmented their habitat.
-We've knocked their population sizes down to the point where genetic variability disappears - and, don't forget, of course, climate change and toxic pollution.
+We've knocked their population sizes down to the point where genetic variability disappears -- and, don't forget, of course, climate change and toxic pollution.
+Quite simply, to other inhabitants of Earth, humans are truly monsters.

 We're more concerned now about toxic pollution as it affects humans.
 It's causing cancers and feminization and all sorts of other maladies.
 But we ought to be worried about it as it applies to everything on this earth.
-And now, of course, people are finally, finally just now beginning to be aware, that we have savaged the atmosphere to the point that the entire planet is changing.
+And now, of course, people are finally, finally now beginning to be aware that we have polluted the atmosphere to the point that the entire planet is changing.

-It's just a matter of time until the climate changes really drastically.
-Some meteorologists have models that show thresholds where it shifts almost instantly overnight.
-When people go to the supermarket and there are no more Triscuits on the shelves they will say "Hey, where did Triscuits come from, anyway?"
+It's only a matter of time now until the climate changes really drastically.
+Some meteorologists have models that show thresholds ("tipping points") where it shifts almost instantly overnight.